Unwanted telemarketing calls can be a nuisance—and sometimes even fraud—to consumers.

 How to avoid it?
 Consumers receiving calls asking them to dial a telephone code such as *72 should beware.
 There are no legitimate reasons an unknown caller would need a consumer to use this function.

 What is it?
-The local telephone company places an unauthorized freeze on an account, which prevents a customer from switching to another local or toll telephone provider.
+The local telephone company places an unauthorized freeze on an account, which prevents a customer from switching to another local or long distance telephone provider.

 How does it happen?
 Jamming occurs when the local telephone company places a freeze on an account without the customer's consent or knowledge.
-However, a customer can add a freeze to an account to prevent being switched to a new carrier without the customer's consent.
+An account freeze should only occur when a customer voluntarily adds a freeze to an account to prevent being switched to a new carrier without the customer's consent.

 How to avoid it?
-The Office of the Ohio Consumers' Counsel encourages customers to regularly call their local telephone company to find out if a freeze has been added to their account.
-Customers who determine that they have an unauthorized freeze on their accounts should request that it be removed.
+Consumers can call their local telephone company to find out if a freeze has been added to their account.

 End of Page